 8. Volunteer at Move For Hunger

 Move For Hunger has created helpful guides to walk through food insecurity and food waste.
-Our team has also put together well-researched resources that share how hunger disproportionately impacts women, African-Americansthe LGBTQ+ community, and seniors, among others.
+Our team has also put together well-researched resources that share how hunger disproportionately impacts women, the LGBTQ+ community, African Americans, among others.
 Read more about them here.

 Spread the Word